coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 ### `index.interval.bytes` – How Often to Add Page Markers?

-Analogy: Every 4KB, add a sticky note so you can quickly jump to that spot later.
+Every 4KB, add a sticky note so you can quickly jump to that spot later.

 * Default: 4096 bytes
 * Is this configuration editable after a Topic has been created?: No